 Does retail arbitrage actually work in 2022?

 Yes, you can still earn a very nice profit with retail arbitrage in 2020.

-My business will finish 2019 with over $2 million of sales for products that were sourced via arbitrage.
+My business had over $2 million of sales for products that were sourced via arbitrage in 2019.
 All of these products are being sourced the same way that I just described above.
 We’re going into retail stores, using a scan tool to identify products that can be sold profitably online, buying them, and then selling them online (mainly via FBA).

 If we can do this, so can you.